Rangers should be in proposed middle tier - Charles Green

 The Glasgow club can clinch the Third Division title this weekend.

 Rangers chief executive Charles Green says if the leagues change to a 12-12-18 set-up instead of four leagues, they should be promoted to the middle tier.

-Green is also in favour of the controversial "colt" system , whereby Rangers would have a reserve team in the bottom division, along with Celtic.
+Green is also in favour of , whereby Rangers would have a reserve team in the bottom division, along with Celtic.